br00k/terraformware/README.md

 Download [terraform](https://www.terraform.io/downloads.html)

-The version of your terraform can be checked running: `terraform version` (it will tell you if a newer version is available).
+The version of your terraform can be checked by running: `terraform version` (it will tell you if a newer version is available).

-## terraform Infoblox provider (Broken!!
+## terraform Infoblox provider (Broken!
 API version mismatch with our Infoblox version)
 #### this task is actually carried out through the python API: this section can be ignored

 Download [terraform infoblox provider](https://github.com/prudhvitella/terraform-provider-infoblox/releases/)